Beyond Rule-based Named Entity Recognition and Relation Extraction for Process Model Generation from Natural Language Text: Experiment Setup

 \section{Experiment Setup}

 In the following we describe the extension of the original PET dataset accompanied with dataset statistics (Section~\ref{sec:dataset-extension}).
-Section~\ref{sec:experiment-setup-impl} discusses a baseline technique for solving the process extraction task with both a naive and a neural entity resolution component as well as a machine learning-based relation extraction component.
 To enable empirical evaluation Section~\ref{sec:experiment-setup-evaluation} introduces performance measures that are most adequate for the task and the concrete dataset.